awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ssm-maintenancewindow.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Duration`  <a name="cfn-ssm-maintenancewindow-duration"></a>
-The duration of the Maintenance Window in hours\.
+The duration of the maintenance window in hours\.
 *Required*: Yes
 *Type*: Integer
 *Minimum*: `1`